prody/ProDy-website/tutorials/insty_tutorial/trajectory.rst

 -------------------------------------------------------------------------------

-To compute hydrogen bonds for each frame of the simulation use :func:`.calcHydrogenBondsDCD` function:
+To compute hydrogen bonds for each frame of the simulation use :func:`.calcHydrogenBondsTrajectory` function:

 .. ipython:: python

-   calcHydrogenBondsDCD(atoms, dcd)
+   calcHydrogenBondsTrajectory(atoms, dcd)

 Similarly, it can be done with other interaction types.
-Salt bridges (residues with opposite changes) with :func:`.calcSaltBridgesDCD`:
+Salt bridges (residues with opposite changes) with :func:`.calcSaltBridgesTrajectory`:

 .. ipython:: python